Deleted. If you recheck this box be sure to click Save before leaving page!

 Planning in smaller steps - towards treats or enjoyable events in the near future - might provide the kind of focus which will suit some better...

 If it is hard to find a realistic attractive goal that really speaks to us, this can shine a very useful light on our illness.
 For example, it is common with ME to feel so consistently dreadful that it is a struggle to even envisage feeling good.
-A Frame can describe which 'parts' of body or mind have become so switched off to good feeling that we can barely imagine it.
+A Frame can be used to describe which 'parts' of body or mind have become so switched off to good feeling that we can barely imagine it.
 What nourishment do those parts thirst for?
-If a real treat was on offer, which part of you would get the massage or magic 'vitality injection' that would be needed to allow you to enjoy the treat?
+If there was something you really wanted to enjoy, which kind of miracle massage or magic 'vitality injection' would be needed?

 'ME buddy' illustrative example